FACTBOX-Countries making COVID-19 vaccines mandatory | Business

 ** KAZAKHSTAN introduced mandatory vaccinations or weekly testing for people working in groups of more than 20.
 ENTRY TO PUBLIC VENUES

-** AUSTRIA barred those not fully vaccinated from cafes, restaurants and hairdressers as of Nov.
-8, with measures likely to stay in force over Christmas and New Year. ** BULGARIA as of Oct.
-21 made a COVID-19 "health pass" mandatory for people visiting public venues such as cafes, hotels, concert halls, museums and swimming pools.
+** AUSTRIA placed millions of people not fully vaccinated against the coronavirus in lockdown as of Nov.
+15. It had already banned the unvaccinated places including restaurants, hotels, theatres, and ski lifts. ** BULGARIA as of Oct.
+21 made a COVID-19 "health pass" mandatory for people visiting public venues such as cafes, hotels, concert halls, museums, and swimming pools.

-** CZECH REPUBLIC on Oct.
-20 said it would require restaurants and clubs to check COVID certificates showing a person's vaccination or testing status. ** DENMARK requires a pass when visiting indoor bars, restaurants and other public places.
+** the CZECH REPUBLIC on Oct.
+20 said it would require restaurants and clubs to check COVID certificates showing a person's vaccination or testing status. ** DENMARK requires a pass when visiting indoor bars, restaurants, and other public places.

-** FRANCE will require those aged 65 and older to present proof of a booster shot from mid-December for health passes that give access to restaurants, trains and planes to remain valid. ** LEBANON limited entry to restaurants, cafes, pubs and beaches to people holding vaccine certificates or those who have taken antibody tests.
+** FRANCE will require those aged 65 and above to present proof of a booster shot from mid-December for health passes that give access to restaurants, trains, and planes to remain valid. ** LEBANON limited entry to restaurants, cafes, pubs, and beaches to people holding vaccine certificates or those who have taken antibody tests.

-** MOROCCO introduced a vaccine pass on Oct.
-21 for access to all government buildings, as well as spaces such as cafes, restaurants, cinemas, gyms and transportation. ** NETHERLANDS introduced in September a health pass showing proof of vaccination to go to bars, restaurants, clubs or cultural events.

-** ROMANIA made health passes mandatory for entry to most public venues from Oct.
-25. ** Many Russian regions that have emerged from a workplace shutdown now require people to present proof of vaccination or earlier infection when visiting cafes, restaurants or shopping centres.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)